BNETDocs/bnetdocs-web/README.md

 Try accessing this endpoint: [local.bnetdocs.org](https://local.bnetdocs.org)

-\* You may need to modify your `/etc/hosts` file if your development environment is not your localhost.
+\* You may need to modify your `/etc/hosts` file if your development environment is not your `localhost`.